 Within the Agari Cyber Intelligence Division (ACID), we regularly engage with BEC threat actors using active defense techniques.
 Recently, during one of our investigations into a group comprised of these threat actors, we observed several scammers taking advantage of a “feature” that Google has built into Gmail addresses.
 While Google sees this as an advantage of consumers, cybercriminals are exploiting it for malicious activities.

-By utilizing this feature—which we will call Gmail “dot accounts”—these threat actors are able to scale their operations by opening multiple fraudulent credit card accounts, which they then use to file for fraudulent unemployment benefits, file fake tax returns, and bypass trial periods for online information providers.
+By utilizing this Gmail account feature—which we will call Gmail “dot accounts”—these threat actors are able to scale their operations by opening multiple fraudulent credit card accounts, which they then use to file for fraudulent unemployment benefits, file fake tax returns, and bypass trial periods for online information providers.
 In one case, a scammer was able to submit twenty-two separate applications, each under a different identity, and successfully open over $65,000 in fraudulent credit cards at a single financial institution.

 Here’s how they did it.

 Let’s assume I create a Gmail account with the email address bad.guy007[at]gmail.com.
 Visually, it looks like the username “bad.guy007” is separated by a period.
 According to Google, however, “you own all dotted versions of your address.”
 This means that Google interprets the email address I created as badguy007[at]gmail.com, stripping out the period, and the same can be said if the dot was placed in any other place in the email address.
 In other words, this interpretation is a feature, not a bug.
 This also means that b.a.d.g.u.y.007[at]gmail.com and bad.guy.007[at]gmail.com and ba.dg.uy.007[at]gmail.com all direct incoming email to the same account.